Istanbul City Guide:

 Smoking is banned in all public places including government offices, workplaces, restaurants, cafés, bars, shopping malls, schools, hospitals, and all forms of public transportation systems.

-Driving is on the right hand side.
+Driving is on the right hand side and driver sits on the front left of the car.
 Visitors can drive with their international driving license.
 If you choose to rent a car and drive in Turkey, you should have your driving license, passport and insurance documents of vehicle.
+Police officers do occasional roadside check stops for your security.
+If this happens, present above mentioned documents to officer.

 Emergency Phone Numbers: Police: 155, Gendarmerie: 156 (if you are in a rural area), Ambulance: 112, Fire: 110